-Proposed

-Maximum

-Title of Each Class of Aggregate Amount of

-Securities to be Registered(1) Offering Price(2)(3) Registration Fee
+Title of Each Class of Securities to be Registered(1) Proposed Maximum Aggregate Offering Price(2)(3) Amount of Registration Fee

 Common Stock, \$.0001 par value (4)

 Preferred Stock(5) (4)

 Warrants (4)

 Debt Securities (4)

 Units (4)

 Total \$500,000,000 \$68,200

-- Previously paid. - There are being registered hereunder such indeterminate number of shares of common stock, such indeterminate number of shares of preferred stock, such indeterminate number of warrants to purchase common stock, and such indeterminate number of debt securities as shall have an aggregate initial offering price not to exceed \$500,000,000.
+- Previously paid. - (1) There are being registered hereunder such indeterminate number of shares of common stock, such indeterminate number of shares of preferred stock, such indeterminate number of warrants to purchase common stock, and such indeterminate number of debt securities as shall have an aggregate initial offering price not to exceed \$500,000,000.
 If any debt securities are issued at an original issue discount, then the offering price of such debt securities shall be in such greater principal amount as shall result in an aggregate initial offering price not to exceed \$500,000,000, less the aggregate dollar amount of all securities previously issued hereunder.
 Any securities registered hereunder may be sold separately or as units with other securities registered hereunder.
-The securities registered also include such indeterminate amounts and numbers of common stock as may be issued upon conversion of preferred stock or pursuant to the antidilution provisions of any such securities.
-The securities registered also include such indeterminate amounts and numbers of common stock as may be issued upon exercise of warrants or pursuant to the antidilution provisions of any such securities.
-The securities registered also include such indeterminate amounts and numbers of common stock and debt securities as may be issued upon conversion of or exchange for debt securities that provide for conversion or exchange, upon exercise of warrants, that are issued in units or pursuant to the antidilution provisions of any such securities. - (2) In United States dollars or the equivalent thereof in any other currency, currency unit or units, or composite currency or currencies. - (3) The proposed maximum per unit and aggregate offering prices per class of security will be determined from time to time by the Registrant in connection with the issuance by the Registrant of the securities registered hereunder. - (4) Not required to be included in accordance with General Instruction II.F of Form F-3. - (5) Preferred stock may be represented by American Depositary Shares.
+The securities registered also include such indeterminate amounts and numbers of common stock as may be issued upon conversion of preferred stock or pursuant to the antidilution provisions of any such securities registered also include such indeterminate amounts or pursuant to the antidilution provisions of common stock and debt securities as may be issued upon conversion of or exchange for debt securities that provide for conversion or exchange, upon exercise of warrants, that are issued in units or pursuant to the anti-dilution provisions of any such securities. - (2) In United States dollars or the equivalent thereof in any other currency, currency unit or units, or composite currency or currencies. - (3) The proposed maximum per unit and aggregate offering prices per class of security will be determined from time to time by the Registrant in connection with the issuance by the Registrant of the securities registered hereunder. - (4) Not required to be included in accordance with General Instruction II.F of Form F-3. - (5) Preferred stock may be represented by American Depositary Shares.
 American Depositary Shares issuable on deposit of the preferred stock registered hereby will also be registered pursuant to a separate Registration Statement on Form F-6.